Disney is full of hidden gems, and one of our favorites is the Behind the Seeds tour at Epcot.

 So, it makes perfect sense that a tour centered around learning occurs here.

 The tour itself, while not long, covers a wide range of cool scientific-y information, which isn’t something you might expect to get at a theme park.

 Most tours on property are led by Cast Members whose jobs are primarily working in Guest Relations and being amazing tour guides with tons of historical knowledge.
 However, this tour is led by one of the horticulturists that works in the greenhouses.

 So, they are not only fantastic tour guides, they are also extremely knowledgeable about the plants and techniques they talk about.

 Age and interest

 This tour is open to all ages; however, there is nowhere to sit and lots of standing and walking, so that is something to think about when deciding if your kids will enjoy it.
-Plus, the topic, while interesting to some kids, is probably not interesting to the majority of them.
+Plus, the topic, while interesting to some kids, may not be interesting to the majority of them.

 Bottom line: although the tour isn’t long ,it will feel extremely long to them (and consequently to the other guests!) if they aren’t interested in the topic, so choose wisely.